 Throughout the Ly, Tran, and Le dynasties, with 52 kings making Thang Long their capital, Bach Ma Temple has witnessed the complete formation and growth of the ancient capital of Thang Long and modern-day Hanoi.
 Over the centuries, the temple has been restored multiple times but still retains its grand scenery and ancient vestiges, holding significant historical and cultural value.
 It stands as a notable architectural and artistic relic of Hanoi.

-The Bach Ma Temple Festival, held on the 12th and 13th days of the February in Lunar Calendar each year, combines folk culture, beliefs, and royal traditions, creating a distinctive and unique event.
+The Bach Ma Temple Festival, held on the 12th and 13th days of the second lunar month each year, combines folk culture, beliefs, and royal traditions, creating a distinctive and unique event.

 2. Quan Thanh Temple (Tran Vu Quan)